 readily-grasped or comprehendable (able to be known in a way that can be put to use)

 Another term in this same field of meaning is 'window', a place to look through to see outside or beyond, while being inside a wall of shelter.
-The word was originally poetic -- a "wind-eye".
-In a lighter vein, a related word is 'peephole'. back to bible-descriptive word list
+It was originally poetic -- a "wind-eye".
+In a lighter vein, a related term is 'peephole'. back to the bible-descriptive vocabulary